 Is the Pallas M Fix car seat value for money?

-I think so.
-The seat’s RRP is £260, which may seem steep but this is a car seat that will potentially last your child from nine months to 12 years old.
+In common with 81% of Halfords parents, who rated the seat 5/5 for value, I would say yes.
+The seat’s RRP is £260, which may seem steep, but this is a car seat that will potentially last your child from nine months to 12 years old.

 Everything you need is in the box, but you can also buy a summer cover to help keep your child cool on hot days, which retails at £45.